dansasser/form2mail/README.md

 ### Sending a Test Request

-Once the application is running, you can send a POST request to the `/send-email/` endpoint to test the contact form emailer.
+Once the application is running, you can send a POST request to the `/send-email/` endpoint to test Form2Mail.

 #### Example API Request Using cURL